Utah Administrative Code

 (a) The two types of acceptable combination filings are a rider or endorsement or an integrated policy.

-(b) Combination filings take considerable time to process, and will be processed by both the Health Insurance Division, and the Life Section of the Life, Property and Casualty Insurance Division.
+(b) Combination filings take considerable time to process, and will be processed by both the Health Section and the Life Section of the Health and Life Insurance Division.

-(2) A combination filing must be submitted separately to both the Health Insurance Division and the Life Section of the Life, Property and Casualty Insurance Division.
+(2) A combination filing must be submitted separately to both the Health Section and the Life Section of the Health and Life Insurance Division.

 (3)(a) For an integrated policy, the filing must be submitted to the appropriate division based on benefits provided in the base policy.

-(b) For a rider or endorsement, the filing must be submitted to the appropriate division based on benefits provided in the rider or endorsement.
+(b) For a rider or endorsement, the filing must be submitted to the appropriate section based on benefits provided in the rider or endorsement.

 (4) The Filing Description must identify the filing as having a combination of insurance types, such as:

-(a) term policy with a long-term care benefit rider; or
+(a) whole policy with a long-term care benefit rider; or

 (b) major medical health policy that includes a life insurance benefit.